Search the collections

 - Deposit slip issued by the State Savings Bank of Victoria, Walwa Agency, stating that a first deposit of 135 pounds was made by Nicolae Conderateanu on 9 January 1951 into his pass book account.

-Nicolae Condurateanu was a Romanian who was placed in a POW camp during WWII in Germany.
-He met his wife Barbara, also a Romanian, when she caught the wrong train and ended up in a German Displaced Persons camp, where Nicolae was Barbara had spent WWII in a Russian POW camp and was meant to have been on a train back to Romania.
+Nicolae Condurateanu was a Romanian who was placed in a POW camp during World War II in Germany.
+He met his wife Barbara, also a Romanian, when she caught the wrong train and ended up in a German Displaced Persons camp, where Nicolae was Barbara had spent World War II in a Russian POW camp and was meant to have been on a train back to Romania.
 The couple married in 1948 at the A1 Heetre Camp and immigrated to Australia in 1950, where Nicolae worked in a Tea factory and Barbara at the Four and Twenty Pie factory.
 They had no family in Australia and had to rely on each other for support eventually purchasing a house and establishing a life in their new country.

 - Rectangular piece of paper with printed black text.